dggventures/syndicate/mainframe/README.md

 ### Tokens

-We will deploy a new smart contract to allow investors withdraw the tokens after the vesting periods end.
+We will deploy a new smart contract after Mainframe's smart contract is available to allow investors withdraw the tokens after the vesting periods end.